dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-1.md

             | _ -> OpsType.Long
 ```

+`getOps` retrieves an _operations object_ based on the `OpsType` of its arguments.
+Here is the code:

 ```F#
     static member getOps(x: obj, y: obj) = Numbers.opsImplTable[int (OpsSelector.combine (OpsSelector.ops (x), OpsSelector.ops (y)))]
 ```

 `Number.getOps` does a table lookup in a 2D array (that's the call to `combine`), based on the `OpsType` of its arguments, then looks up a operation implementation object.

 In our case, we comparing integers to integers, so we will end up with an instance of the `LongOps` class.
 Here is the `equiv` method of `LongOps`:

 ```F#